Waynflete School: Campus

 Waynflete has a three-acre campus made up of historic homes modified for school use, as well as newly constructed buildings.
-The campus consists of eleven buildings, which include: Boulos House, Hurd House, Sills Hall, Hewes Hall, Founders Hall, Morrill House, Cook-Hyde House, Thomas House, Davis Hall, Emery Building, Upper School Science Center, LEED Silver certified Arts Center designed by Scott Simons Architects consisting of a 276-seat theater and exhibition gallery, two gymnasiums, and two school-owned housing units, one used for the residence of the Headmaster, and the other not currently used for educational purposes.
+The campus consists of eleven buildings, which include: Boulos House, Hurd House, Sills Hall, Hewes Hall, Founders Hall, Morrill House, Cook-Hyde House, Thomas House, Davis Hall, Emery Building, Upper School Science Center, LEED Silver certified Arts Center designed by Scott Simons Architects consisting of a 276-seat theater and exhibition gallery, two gymnasiums, and two school-owned housing units, one used for the residence of the headmaster, and the other not currently used for educational purposes.
 Waynflete also has a thirty-five-acre off-campus scenic athletic complex named Fore River Fields.

 Athletics

-Lower School students participate in physical education.
-Middle School students participate in competitive sports or non-competitive activities.
-Upper School offers competitive sports at the junior varsity and varsity level, as well as, physical education options and an independent physical activity program.
+Lower school students participate in physical education.
+Middle school students participate in competitive sports or non-competitive activities.
+Upper school offers competitive sports at the junior varsity and varsity level, as well as physical education options and an independent physical activity program.

 Waynflete competes in the Western Maine Conference and is a member of Maine Principals' Association (MPA).
 The school athletic teams are called Flyers, with the school colors being green and white.
+Waynflete is a rival to North Yarmouth Academy.

+Tuition

+Tuition for the 2023–2024 academic year ranges from $30,690 for kindergarten and Grade 1, to $38,205 for Grade 12.